Directed by: Ashutosh Gowariker || Produced by: Ronnie Screwvala, Ashutosh Gowariker

 SUMMARY & RECOMMENDATION: Jodhaa Akbar’s romance between its two titular characters, when it’s in focus, is genuine and fully utilizes Roshan and Rai’s star power.
 The musical numbers are both diverse and melodic.

 —- However… Jodhaa Akbar is filled to the brim with tedious, frivolous, borderline useless filler.
 This contributes to the film’s terrible pacing and bloated length, and includes the laughable action scenes.
 This movie is 214 minutes long and probably should have been 100.

-—> ON THE FENCE: There’s a solid romance buried in here, somewhere, perhaps just a fan-edit away… but as it stands now? *shrugs*…
+—> NOT RECOMMENDED: There’s a solid romance buried in here, somewhere, perhaps just a fan-edit away… but as it stands now? *shrugs*…

 ?
 It’s a sad day when even the mighty Mughal Emperor has to beg for sex from his wife.
 Come on, lady, let the guy get his rocks off, already!